pachterlab/kb_docs/docs/source/index/index_generation.rst

 Making an index
 ^^^^^^^^^^^^^^^

 To create an index via ``kb ref``, a user typically needs to specify a *genome* FASTA reference file and a GTF annotation file.
 These files are necessary to extract the transcript sequences (i.e. a transcriptome) that will be used to create the index.
 These files can be obtained from `ENSEMBL <https://useast.ensembl.org/index.html>`_ or `GENCODE <https://www.gencodegenes.org/>`_.
 We recommend using the primary assembly FASTA file (in ENSEMBL, the file name for the primary assembly ends in *.dna.primary_assembly.fa.gz*).
-Examples for the mouse ENSEMBL FASTA and GTF files are the following:
+Examples for the human ENSEMBL FASTA and GTF files are the following:

 * https://ftp.ensembl.org/pub/release-108/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz
 * https://ftp.ensembl.org/pub/release-108/gtf/homo_sapiens/Homo_sapiens.GRCh38.108.gtf.gz